Decoding the Practical Person: A Deep Dive into Pragmatism and Problem-Solving

 The Advantages and Disadvantages of a Practical Approach

-While practicality offers numerous advantages, it's important to acknowledge potential drawbacks:
+While practicality offers numerous advantages, you'll want to acknowledge potential drawbacks:

 Advantages: